vadimtsushko/objectory/doc/quick_tour.md

 });
 ```

 We have a nice family here.
-Now let's query the database, starting from the son :
+Now let's query the database, starting from the son:

 ``` dart
 objectory[Person].findOne(where.eq('name','son')).then((Person son){